BICENTENNIAL TRIBUTE

 H: ‘Twould seem there are only our goodbyes left to complete..

 H: Blast it all to hell Byron!
-I have no time for your whore-hold - I have a few more water works to inspect - anyway, addio my dear friend
+I have no time for your whore-hold - I have a few more water-works to be inspecting - addio to you, my dear friend - I suspect you shall not miss my rigorous henpecking

 H and B shake hands and turn their backs, with emotion